netcinematics/aPRYZMaGAMEa/README.md

 2) NODEJS "training"
 - X TOKENIZE search results
-- X TRANSFORM data into TAXONOMY by title CARDZ, and ONTOLOGY by timestamped TXTZ.
+- X TRANSFORM data into TAXONOMY by key CARDZ, and ONTOLOGY by timestamped TXTZ.
-- X Title is KEY for TOKENZ "training"
+- X key is KEY for TOKENZ "training"

 3) NODEJS SCRIPTS for PARSE_PIPELINE
 - O advanced_parse_tokenz ()